BOBER3r/solana-payment-channel-kit/packages/core/README.md

 ## Features

 - **Off-chain Payments**: Process payments instantly without blockchain transactions
+- **Overdraft/Credit Limit**: Allow users to spend more than their deposit with customizable credit limits (up to any amount)
+- **Auto-Settlement**: Automatically pays off debt when funds are added to the channel
 - **Cryptographic Security**: Ed25519 signatures for payment authorization
 - **State Management**: Efficient in-memory caching with TTL
 - **Automatic Fallback**: Seamlessly falls back to x402 protocol when channels unavailable